dulanjal/mdtester/Observe.md

 A summary is used to sample the size of events, which means it can calculate the distribution of a value.
 For example, request duration and response size.
 It supports returning the count of recorded events and returning the maximum and mean values of events recorded.
 Furthermore, it could return values at different percentiles.

+Following code demonstrates how to create a Summary with tags and example operations that could be performed on it:
 ```ballerina
 //Create a tag
 map tags = {"event_type":"test"};